DewayneM/github.io/README.md

 I must admit to being the maker of my own meaning
 I must not feel sorry for myself
 I must have a vision that I'm are striving for
-I must rally others with my vision
-I must tie creativity and experimentation with survival I must be the change I want to see
-I must stake my reputation on my better self
+I must tie creativity and experimentation with survival I must stake my reputation on my better self
 I must be comfortable with the consequences of being who I am I must make my own advice and take it